-Discussion is ongoing in the sector regarding the potential impact of the ruling on the financial statements of Local Government bodies.
+Issue Commentary Potential impact of the McCloud judgement Discussion is ongoing in the sector regarding the Auditor view The Court of Appeal has ruled that there was age discrimination in the judges and firefighters pension of Local Government bodies.
 The Authority requested an estimate from its actuary of the potential impact of the McCloud ruling.
+The actuary's the potential impact of the McCloud ruling.
+The actuary's the potential impact of the McCloud ruling.
+The actuary's the potential impact of the McCloud ruling.
 The actuary's estimate was of a possible increase in pension liabilities of £304k, and an increase in service costs for the 2019/20 year of £24k.
 As this assessed impact is material, management has been requested to process these adjustments to the reported pension liability and past service costs reported in the 2018-19 statement of accounts.
+We have reviewed the analysis performed by the actuary, and consider that the approach that has been taken by schemes where transitional protections were given to scheme members.
+Barnett Waddingham to arrive at this estimate is reasonable. remitted back to employment tribunal for remedy.
+We acknowledge the significant uncertainties relating to the estimation of the impact on the Authority's liability.
+Additional disclosures have been requested in the statement of accounts to reflect this.
+The legal ruling around age discrimination (McCloud -